adibender/chagas-vector-sdm/README.md

 # Species distribution models of chagas vectors

-This folder contains code used to fit species ditribution models for chagas vectors.
+This folder contains code used to fit species ditribution models for chagas vectors as described here: https://www.biorxiv.org/content/10.1101/738310v1.

-**Disclaimer**: The analysis is not reproducible as it relies on a specific location of covariate layers and some confidential data that could not be made public.
-Therefore, we provide here code that demonstrates the workflow and uses freely available data only.
-Note: the folder structure is described further below after the exemplary analysis.
+Note that the Article is in Revision at PLOS NTD and was updated since.

+**Disclaimer**: Since our workflow relies on some data (particularly the satellite data) that require users to sign up to a series of separate open access licences with various organisations, we created a demo (within the README of the repository) that can be run directly (the code calls some functions that download presence data as well as environmental covariates).
+This demo illustrates the workflow for one species.
+Further, all code used for analyses in the manuscript is also available in the repository and described in the README.

 If anything is unclear or not working, please don't hesitate to open up an issue.

 # Examplary analysis
 This section illustrates the workflow presented in [Bender, Python, Lindsay, et al. (2019)](https://www.biorxiv.org/content/10.1101/738310v1).
-Note that full details are given in the manuscript and this code repository.
-However, as the full data and covariate layers could not be shared, this demo provides a reproducible example with freely available data.
+Note that full details are given in the manuscript and this code repository (see also description of the Folder structure below the demo analysis).
-Results based on this data should not differ too much from published results.

 ```r